• Skip to primary navigation

 Goma dressing lends itself well to many cooked vegetables because the sesame seeds grind into a creamy, umami rich texture that nicely coats cooked spinach and other heavier veg but it is equally at home on raw salads too.
 You can use this as an easy dipping sauce for grilled fresh tuna, chicken and veggies too.

-This was inspired by my lighter, Japanese style Ginger Dressing and Miso Baked Oysters that both feature classic Japanese, creamy flavors that are dairy-free.
+This was inspired by my Miso Baked Oysters that features classic Japanese, creamy flavors that are dairy-free.

 It pairs well with Roasted Miso Glazed Salmon, Air Fryer Ribeye Steaks and Chirashi Sushi Bowl (aka Chirashizushi as well as other grilled or roasted veggies or chicken.
 For a vegan meal, try Wild Mushroom Lentil Stew served with these roasted carrots and asparagus with goma dressing on the side.
 So vibrant and yummy!